aaronallen8455/graph-trace/README.md

    ```
 3. Build your project (`cabal build all` or `stack build`).
 4. Running your program should now generate a file called `<executable-name>.trace`.
-5. Install [Graphviz](https://graphviz.org) and the `graph-trace-viz` utility.
+5. Install [Graphviz](https://graphviz.org) and the `graph-trace-viz` utility
-   Invoke `graph-trace-viz` within the same directory as the trace file.
+   from this repo.
+Invoke `graph-trace-viz` within the same directory as the
+   trace file.
-6. There should now be a file such as `<executable-name>.html` which can be
+6. There should now be a file called `<executable-name>.html` which can be
    viewed in your browser.

 ## User's Guide